launchflow/buildflow/buildflow/core/style_readme.txt

-Rule above applies to any configuration options, even in "owned" abstractions.
+Rule above applies to any configuration options, even in 'owned' abstractions.